digital-programmer/superhero-hunter-app/README.md

 ### Home Page - home.html

-Main page of the project to search superheroes.
-Press press 'Enter' key after typing hero name for better results.<br>
+- The main page of the project is to search for superheroes.
+- Press press the 'Enter' key after typing the hero name for better results.
-Results will keep showing as you start typing.
+- Results will keep showing as you start typing.
-A character can be marked as favorite by clicking on heart button.
+- A character can be marked as a favourite by clicking on the heart button.

 <img src="./resources/home-search.png" alt="Home Search page">

 <hr>

 ### Hero Detail Page - hero.html
-Show the details of a particular hero which include features like powerstats, biography, appearance and more.
+- Show the details of a particular hero which include features like power stats, biography, appearance and more.

 <img src="./resources/hero-detail.png" alt="Hero detail page">

 <hr>

 ### Favorite Page - favorites.html
-Show all the characterss marked as favourite.
+- Show all the characters marked as a favourite.
-Clicking on trash button removes the character from favorites.
+- Clicking on the trash button removes the character from favourites.

 <img src="./resources/favorites.png" alt="Favorite page">